Kevin Hundelt

-Kevin Hundelt is a retired American soccer player who spent his entire professional career playing in indoor leagues.
+Kevin Hundelt (born December 30, 1967) is an American retired soccer player who spent his entire professional career playing in indoor leagues.
 These include the first Major Indoor Soccer League and second Major Indoor Soccer League, National Professional Soccer League and Continental Indoor Soccer League.
-He was the 1999 NPSL Defender of the Year and also earned one cap with the United States U-20 men's national soccer team in 1987.
+He was the 1999 NPSL Defender of the Year and also earned one cap with the United States men's national under-20 soccer team in 1987.

 Player

 Youth

 Hundelt graduated from St. Thomas Aquinas-Mercy High School where he led school's soccer team to the 1985 Missouri State High School Soccer Championship.
-Hundelt was the 1985 Gatorade National High School Player of the Year.
+Hundelt was the 1986 Gatorade National High School Player of the Year.
 He then attended Southern Illinois University Edwardsville where he played one year on the men's soccer team.

 Professional

 In fall of 1987, Hundelt turned professional with the St. Louis Steamers of the Major Indoor Soccer League.
 He spent the first half of the season on the reserve squad, but gained his first game in January 1988.
 After that, he became a regular with the first team.
 When the Steamers folded at the end of the season, Hundelt signed with the Kansas City Comets.
 After playing three seasons with the Comets, Hundelt signed as a free agent with the St. Louis Storm in July 1991.
 When both the Storm and the league collapsed at the end of the season.
 Hundelt moved to the St. Louis Ambush of the National Professional Soccer League where he spent seven seasons.
 He was the 1999 NPSL Defender of the Year.
 He gained the award by becoming the first player in league history to finish in the top five in both blocked shots and assists in one season.
 In 1994, Hundelt spent the summer indoor season with the San Jose Grizzlies of the Continental Indoor Soccer League.
 After his standout 1998–1999 season, the Ambush both passed on Hundelt as the team's new coach and asked him to take a pay cut.
-He therefore decided to seek another team.
+He, therefore, decided to seek another team.